d3x0r/STFRPhysics/AI/Revised/wigner_rotation_from_noncollinear_composition.md

 ## 6. Observational Context

-The noncollinear remainder developed here belongs to a framework whose weak-field consequences are quantitatively developed in the companion papers.
-Mercury perihelion advance is obtained from the combined effect of finite-speed retardation, time-dilation steering, and the cumulative displacement gradient, yielding approximately $43$ arcsec/century [6].
-The Gravity Probe B geodetic result follows from the same three-contribution structure, with the frame-drag branch assigned to the rotating-source displacement field [6].
-Lunar laser ranging consistency checks extend the same displacement structure to the Earth-Moon-Sun system.
-These comparisons are developed in full in the companion observational paper.
+The present paper isolates the noncollinear steering remainder $W$.
+In the later weak-field development, that content is absorbed into the fuller orbital and geodetic treatment, including Mercury perihelion advance at approximately $43$ arcsec/century, rather than carried forward as a separately named term [6].
+Related applications to geodetic precession and lunar laser ranging are developed in the companion papers.
+Frame dragging is treated separately through the rotating-source displacement field, not as a consequence of $W$ alone [6].

 ## 7. Conclusion

 Noncollinear composition in the homogeneous propagation framework carries an accumulated remainder $W$ beyond the endpoint translational state.
 The endpoint remains recoverable and order-independent, but the ordered acquisition of a perpendicular velocity component proceeds through intermediate total speeds, and the transport contribution accumulates across that buildup.
-The resulting remainder has a leading low-speed coefficient twice the standard Thomas angle — a structural difference that persists at all speeds and is accommodated in the weak-field observational regime through the three-contribution structure of geodetic precession.
+The resulting remainder has a leading low-speed coefficient twice the standard Thomas angle.

-The remainder $W$ is read as an accumulated steering associated with ordered noncollinear velocity acquisition.
-It is derived from the ordered buildup itself rather than from the decomposition of composed Lorentz boosts, and it offers a different derivational and interpretive account of the noncollinear accumulation that standard relativity describes through Wigner rotation and Thomas precession.
+The present paper isolates that accumulated steering remainder.
+In the later weak-field development, its content is absorbed into the fuller orbital and geodetic treatment rather than carried forward as a separately named term, while rotating-source frame dragging belongs to the separate vector-response sector.

 ## References